webpack/webpack.js.org/content/get-started/index.md

 By stating what dependencies a module needs, webpack can use this information to build a dependency graph.
 It then uses the graph to generate an optimized bundle where scripts will be executed in the correct order.
 Also unused dependencies will not be included in the bundle.

-Now run `webpack` on this folder with the entry file to be `index.js` and to output a `bundle.js` file which bundles all the code required for the page.
+Now run `webpack` on this folder with `index.js` as the entry file and `bundle.js` as the output file in which all code required for the page is bundled.

 ```bash
 webpack app/index.js dist/bundle.js